 All pictures have an FSQ mode preamble detailing the sender and the format.
 In Directed mode, reception is automatic at addressed stations.

 - Download the latest zipped archive from the links above.
-The US Edition is the preferred version.
+The most recent FSQCALL v0.36 is the preferred version.

 - Unzip the archive into a suitable folder on your C: drive.
-Right-click on the executable FSQCALL_xxx.exe, select 'Create Shortcut', then drag the shortcut to the desktop or your menu.
+Right-click on the executable FSQCALv036.exe, select 'Create Shortcut', then drag the shortcut to the desktop or your menu.

 - Connect the receiver audio output to the computer Line Input via an isolating transformer or digital modes interface.
 Ensure that the Line Input is selected as a Record source.
 This is the same as any digital modes setup with an SSB transceiver.